The Reality of Options Trading

 Before giving you the answer, let me be very clear…

-When you're ready to supercharge your experience click the button below.
+So, when you're ready to supercharge your experience and get started on the best options trading course, click the button below.

 The Options Challenge - Answer

 There are several answers that could be right depending on a few assumptions you might have made.
 The point of the exercise was to make you think, and to force you to judge whether time or distance from the stock was more important.
 The best thing to do with this type of example is to start with what you are sure of and build from there.

 Since they all have the same $95 strike Puts, the option with the most time, the December $95 Puts, has the highest value.